silmarasilva/silmarasilva/README.md

 ### Hello stranger!
 Welcoming 🍒

-I'm a linguist and Devops.
+I'm a linguist and Devops/SRE.

 ##

-- At the moment, I'm interested in learning Python/Go and developing small projects that include other technologies.
+- At the moment, I'm interested in learning Python and developing small projects that include other technologies.
 - I'm very curious and on my free time you will find me exploring the world.

 **Stack & Skills:**
-- Terraform • Docker • Kubernetes • AWS • GCP • ShellScript • Go • Python • APIRest • Pipelines
+- Terraform • Docker • Kubernetes • AWS • GCP • ShellScript • Python • APIRest • Pipelines

 <div align="center">
   <a href="https://github.com/silmarasilva">